Olive Oil Substitute: can grass-fed organic ghee be used as an olive oil substitute? Or, what should I use as an olive oil substitute?

 The MCFA and the SCFA in ghee act as a fuel for energy in the body and significantly reduces total cholesterol levels by 10–25% in the serum and by 7–14% in the intestinal mucosal cells.

-Several studies show that using the best quality ghee as a part of a balanced diet can reduce unhealthy cholesterol levels.
+Several studies show that using the best quality ghee in a balanced diet can reduce unhealthy cholesterol levels.

-Ghee contains high concentrations of monounsaturated Omega-3 fatty acids.
+Ghee, an olive oil substitute, contains high monounsaturated Omega-3 fatty acids.
 Omega 3 supports a healthy heart and cardiovascular system.

 The short- and medium-chain fatty acids can rapidly oxidize, thus less conducive to fat deposition and natural fat loss.

 Ghee contains 25% MCTs.
-MCTs rapidly help in digestion and get absorbed in the body, providing energy.
+MCTs rapidly help digestion and get absorbed in the body, providing energy.

-Like olive oil, ghee is also gut-friendly, helps in digestion, and reduces constipation’s irritation.
-Ghee is rich in butyrate or butyric acid (primary short-chain fatty acid in ghee) essential for digestive health, eliminated toxins from the body, and supports to improve the problems of irritable bowel syndrome (IBS), and is considered anti-inflammatory.
+Like olive oil, ghee is also gut-friendly, helps digestion, and reduces constipation irritation.
+Ghee is rich in butyrate or butyric acid (primary short-chain fatty acid in ghee), essential for digestive health, eliminating toxins from the body, and improving the problems of irritable bowel syndrome (IBS), and is considered anti-inflammatory.

 Just like olive oil, ghee is also loaded with healthy fats.
 Ghee is rich in Omega-3 fatty acids (polyunsaturated fat), and Conjugated Linoleic Acid (CLA)

 Omega 3 reduces the risk of cardiovascular diseases.
-It is beneficial to the heart, brain, eye, and other tissue functions and anti-inflammatory properties.
+It benefits the heart, brain, eye, and other tissue functions and has anti-inflammatory properties.

-Ghee is rich in conjugated linoleic acid (CLA), essential for immunity enhancement, increasing lean mass of the body, and anti-inflammatory properties in the human body.
+Ghee is rich in conjugated linoleic acid (CLA), essential for immunity enhancement, increasing the body’s lean mass, and anti-inflammatory properties in the human body.
 It keeps cholesterol levels in check.
-Good health effect of CLA also includes antiatherogenic effect, altered nutrient partitioning, improved lipid metabolism, anti-diabetic impact (type II diabetes), immunity enhancement, improved bone mineralization, and natural fat loss.
+The excellent health effect of CLA also includes an antiatherogenic effect, altered nutrient partitioning, improved lipid metabolism, anti-diabetic impact (type II diabetes), immunity enhancement, improved bone mineralization, and natural fat loss.